mosparo/documentation/docs/3_installation/2_install/3_docker.md

 # Docker

-A simple installation with Docker is planned, but not yet implemented.
+A simple installation with Docker is planned but not yet implemented.